-In both Warhammer and Warhammer 40,000 there is a deity called Kaela Mensha Khaine, the Bloody-Handed God.
+There is a deity called Kaela Mensha Khaine, the Bloody-Handed God.
 In 40K, the Avatar model is usually shown with a left hand that constantly drips blood.
 In the lore of the Eldar, the blood on his hand is from one of the greatest heroes of Eldar mythology whom he murdered, an act for which he was cursed.

 Ubiquitous in the Ravenloft setting, where committing an evil deed and then blowing a Powers check wins you a Red Right Hand of your very own.

 The demon lord Graz'zt is described as having shiny black skin, yellow eyes, fangs, six fingers on each hand, and six horns on his head.
 According to his entry on The Other Wiki, "These fiendish traits are apparent, regardless of whatever form Graz'zt chooses to take."